Causal Modeling for Fairness in Dynamical Systems: SCM Details

 As briefly discussed above, \citet{liu2018delayed} propose a one-step feedback model for a decision-making setting then analyze several candidate policies---denoted by the structural equation $f_T$ in our analysis---by simulating one step of dynamics to compute the institution's profit and group outcomes for each policy.
 Figure~\ref{fig:scm-liu} shows our SCM formulation of this dynamics model.
 Here we provide expressions for the specific structural equations used.
+Throughout, we make the assumption that our model and its associated counterfactuals are representative of the observed data --- this is termed as the \textit{consistency} assumption, and is described by \citet{pearl2010consistency} as